tony-blake/MD-Simulation/README.md

 $ parmchk2 -i dha.prepin -f prepi -o dha.frcmod -a Y -p parm10.dat
 ```

 The amber program antechamber can read the ```bash .cif``` files of the nonstandard residues and assign partial charges and atom types to the the nonstandard residues based on the bcc charge scheme[8].
-This will output ```bash .ac``` files which have charge and bonding information for the nonstandard residues.
-These will then used as input to the prepgen program along with a custom made ```bash mc``` file that tells the prepgen program what atoms to ignore from the residue (for peptide bonding).
-The ```bash mc``` file should look like so
+This will output ``` .ac``` files which have charge and bonding information for the nonstandard residues.
+These will then used as input to the prepgen program along with a custom made ``` mc``` file that tells the prepgen program what atoms to ignore from the residue (for peptide bonding).
+The ``` mc``` file should look like so

 ```bash
 HEAD_NAME N